Something went wrong.

 Returning in March 2024, on a Friday lunchtime, the restaurant was near empty – the buzz had popped, but the food was still good… hence why I would suggest a takeaway, and to then sit by the canal.

 I splashed out with lunch at Géosmine when I was in Paris in December 2023.
-I’d been tipped off that it was heading for a Michelin star, and I wanted to catch it before the crowds arrived and the prices went up.
+I’d been tipped off that the restaurant was heading for a Michelin star, and I wanted to catch it before the crowds arrived and the prices went up.

 • Pumpkin gnocci with mussels & cedron